davidusb-geek/emhass-add-on/emhass/DOCS.md

 The webserver can be used to manually launch an optimization task or to publish the optimization data to some Home Assistant variables.
 For this use the manual buttons in the webserver.
 It can also be used to visualize optimization results with a graphic and table overview.

-Using this web server you can perform RESTful POST commands on one ENDPOINT called `action` with two main options:
+With this web server you can perform RESTful POST commands on one ENDPOINT called `action` with four options:

+- A POST call to `action/perfect-optim` to perform a perfect optimization task on the historical data.
-- A POST call to `action/dayahead-optim` to perform a day-ahead optimization task of your home energy
+- A POST call to `action/dayahead-optim` to perform a day-ahead optimization task of your home energy.
+- A POST call to `action/naive-mpc-optim` to perform a naive Model Predictive Controller optimization task.
+If using this option you will need to define the correct `runtimeparams` (see further below).
-- A POST call to `action/publish-data ` to publish the optimization results data
+- A POST call to `action/publish-data` to publish the optimization results data for the current timestamp.

+A `curl` command can then be used to launch an optimization task like this: `curl -i -H 'Content-Type:application/json' -X POST -d '{}' http://localhost:5000/action/dayahead-optim`.

 To integrate with home assistant we will need to define some shell commands in the `configuration.yaml` file and some basic automations in the `automations.yaml` file.